MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 Mandatory labeling is currently supported for Power BI items only.
 Mandatory labeling isn’t enforced if changes are made via the [flyout menu](../get-started/apply-sensitivity-labels.md#apply-a-label).

-For lakehouses, pipelines, and data warehouses: Assuming that information protection is enabled, if mandatory labeling is on and default labeling is off, it's possible for the user to select a label.
+For lakehouses, pipelines, and data warehouses: Assuming that information protection is enabled, if mandatory labeling is on and default labeling is off, it will be possible for the user to select a label.
 However, mandatory labeling logic isn't enforced.
 That means that the user can save the item without a label, unless the experience itself requires that a label be set.

 For more information about mandatory labeling, see [Mandatory label policy for Power BI](service-security-sensitivity-label-mandatory-label-policy.md).